-VOC’s are emitted by a wide array of products.
+Volatile Organic Compounds (VOCs) are emitted by a wide array of products.
 They originate indoors from common sources including paints, cleaning supplies, carpets, wood floors, building materials and home furnishings.

 Breathing low levels of VOCs for long periods of time can increase a person’s risk of health problems.
 Studies suggest that exposure to VOCs make symptoms worse for people who have asthma or are particularly sensitive to chemicals.

 Scientists look at short-term (acute) exposures as hours to days and long-term (chronic) exposures as years.
-Some symptoms of Short-Term (Acute) exposures to VOCs include increased risk of eye, nose and throat irritation, headaches, nausea / vomiting, dizziness and worsening of asthma symptoms.
-Symptoms of Long-Term exposures to VOCs include increased risk of cancer, liver damage, kidney damage and central nervous system damage.
+Some symptoms of short-term (acute) exposures to VOCs include increased risk of eye, nose and throat irritation, headaches, nausea / vomiting, dizziness and worsening of asthma symptoms.
+Symptoms of long-term exposures to VOCs include increased risk of cancer, liver damage, kidney damage and central nervous system damage.